 Delivery is by seminars, lectures, a research placement in a relevant context, and research supervision.
-Master’s students have their own dedicated suite and are integrated into the research culture of the division.
+Master's students have their own dedicated suite and are integrated into the thriving research culture of the Division.

-- Autism: A series of interactive seminars, with both staff from the Division of Psychology and guest lecturers from Autism professionals.
+- Autism: A series of interactive seminars with both research-based staff from the Division of Psychology and practice-based guest lecturer autism professionals.

 - Psychological Research Methods I and II: Covers a wide range of techniques used in psychological research and demonstrates these techniques in relation to topics in a range of areas.

 - Advanced Statistics: Assumes a reasonable knowledge of statistics, although an additional introductory module is available.
 The main statistics teaching is aimed at introducing advanced methods such as multivariate statistics and the rationale of using statistical methods.

 - Key Skills for Psychology Researchers: Focuses on the research process, including ethical reviews, professional conduct and disseminating research effectively to specialist and non-specialist audiences.